Muhammad-Yaqoob-4110/PneumonoBot/README.md

 - **Api Folder**: Contains the Flask API implementation.
 If we host the model, this API will be used to interact with the model for inference and other tasks.

+- **Essentials**: This folder contains the books that were used for the Retrieval-Augmented Generation (RAG) process.

 - **Pneumonia Classification Using CNN**: Initially, we used a Convolutional Neural Network (CNN) for pneumonia classification.
 However, this approach only achieved an accuracy between 77%-80%.
 As a result, we decided to switch to fine-tuning a pre-trained Vision Transformer (ViT) model.

 - **Pneumonia Classification Using ViT**: This folder contains the code for fine-tuning the Vision Transformer (ViT) model.
 Initially, we fine-tuned the model without data augmentation and reached 87% accuracy.
 By applying data augmentation, we were able to improve the accuracy to 91%.